-Matthew Cohen, our Executive Vice President of Global Services, is the son of Barry Cohen, our Executive Vice President, Strategy.
-Matthew earned a salary of \$375,000, a performance bonus of \$334,500 and was granted \$662,500 target value of performance-based restricted stock units ("RSUs") and \$662,500 worth of service-based RSUs for 2016, which RSUs vest in 2016, 2017 and 2018 to the extent the applicable performance and service-based criteria are met.
-As an executive officer, Matthew's compensation is established by the Committee and the amounts paid were commensurate with those of his peers.
+Matthew Cohen, our Executive Vice President of Customer Success, is the son of Barry Cohen, our Executive Vice President, Strategy.
+Matthew Cohen earned a salary of \$400,000, a performance bonus of \$350,000 and was granted \$1,111,247 worth of performance-based restricted stock units ("RSUs") and \$775,000 worth of service-based RSUs for 2017, which RSUs vest in 2017, 2018 and 2019 to the extent the applicable performance and service-based criteria are met.
+As an executive officer, Matthew Cohen's compensation is established by the Committee and the amounts paid were commensurate with those of his peers.
 Howard Heppelmann, our Divisional General Manager, Manufacturing Solutions, is the brother of James Heppelmann, our President and Chief Executive Officer.
-Howard is not an executive officer of PTC.
-Howard earned a salary of \$264,000 and a performance bonus of \$150,525 in 2016 and was granted \$235,180 worth of service-based RSUs for 2016, which RSUs vest in 2016, 2017 and 2018 to the extent the applicable service-based criteria are met.
+Howard Heppelmann is not an executive officer of PTC.
+Howard Heppelmann earned a salary of \$265,828, a performance bonus of \$150,525, medical and tax equalization benefits of \$12,739 and was granted \$224,960 worth of service-based RSUs for 2017, 2018 and 2019 to the extent the applicable service-based RSUs for 2017, which RSUs vest in 2017, 2018 and 2019 to the extent the applicable service-based criteria are met.
 The amounts paid were commensurate with those of his peers.